Mississippi (band)

 Mississippi were an Australian soft rock band (1972–1975), which included Graham Goble on lead vocals and guitar, Beeb Birtles on lead vocals and guitar, and Derek Pellicci on drums.
 The band had started as Allison Gros in Adelaide in 1970 and moved to Melbourne in 1971 where they recorded as Allison Gros, Drummond and, early in 1972, became Mississippi.
 As Drummond they issued a cover version of "Daddy Cool" (July 1971), which peaked at No. 1 on the Go-Set National Top 40 for eight weeks.
 As Mississippi they reached No. 10 with "Kings of the World" (October 1972).
-In early 1975, with Birtles, Goble and Pellici aboard and the addition of Glenn Shorrock, the group were renamed, Little River Band.
+In early 1975, with Birtles, Goble and Pellicci aboard and the addition of Glenn Shorrock, the group were renamed Little River Band.

 History

 1970–1972: Allison Gros and Drummond

 Mississippi developed from an Adelaide-based soft rock group, Allison Gros which formed in 1970 with Graham Goble on vocals and guitar, Russ Johnson on vocals and guitar, Rob Leedham on bass guitar, John Mower on lead vocals and Shane Simon on drums.
 The group were probably named after "Allison Gross", which is a traditional English folk ballad, with a widely recognised version recorded by Steeleye Span for their 1973 album, Parcel of Rogues.

 Allison Gros recorded a lone single, "Naturally", on the independent label, Gamba, which was released in 1970.
 It appeared on the Kent Music Report Singles Chart top 100.
 The band moved to Melbourne in 1971 and signed to Ron Tudor's Fable Records label and released two further singles: "If I Ask You" (July 1971) and "All the Days" (December 1971).

 In 1971, Allison Gros (as Drummond) recorded a "Chipmunk"-style cover version of a 1950s rock song, "Daddy Cool" (July 1971), which spent eight weeks at the top of the Go-Set National Top 40, from 18 September to 12 November.
 Its success had immediately followed "Eagle Rock" by local band, Daddy Cool, which had held the number-one spot for 10 weeks.
 Drummond recorded further singles, but with no further involvement from members of Allison Gros; Fable (who owned the band name) used the name 'Drummond' for different ensembles of studio musicians until September 1977.